TodaySaturday, May 16, 2026

-Daedala (derived from the name Daedalus) In ancient Greek cult, a festival in honor of Hera by the Boetians.
+Daedala (derived from the name Daedalus) In ancient Greek cult, a festival in honour of Hera by the Boetians.
 It commemorated the myth about Hera leaving Zeus and hiding.
 The god said he would then marry another and had a wooden image dressed up as his bride.
 When Hera believed Zeus was to marry another, she reappeared and attacked the “bride,” only to discover it was a wooden statue.
 Part of the rites of the festival consisted of dressing a statue and offering a goat to Zeus and a cow to Hera.

 SOURCE: